tanchunsiong/Arduino-ESP8266-Secure-Azure-Event-Hub-Client/README.md

 Azure Event Hubs is designed for internet scale data ingestion.

 [Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/),
-[Power Bi](https://powerbi.microsoft.com/en-us/) and preconfigured IoT Hub solutions such as [Remote monitoring ](https://azure.microsoft.com/en-us/documentation/articles/iot-suite-remote-monitoring-sample-walkthrough) provide ways to visualise and unlock the value of your data in Azure.
+[Power Bi](https://powerbi.microsoft.com/en-us/) and preconfigured IoT solutions such as [Remote monitoring ](https://azure.microsoft.com/en-us/documentation/articles/iot-suite-remote-monitoring-sample-walkthrough) provide ways to visualise and unlock the value of your data in Azure.

-For more background information read this "[Stream Analytics & Power BI: A real-time analytics dashboard for streaming data](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-power-bi-dashboard/)" article.

 ###Acknowledgments
 This project is a fork of [Dave Grove's project](https://github.com/gloveboxes/Arduino-ESP8266-Secure-Azure-IoT-Hub-Client), and has been slightly modified to make use of Event Hub and Different Types of Sensors, and has prior references to the below projects.